-You can open the Report Power dialog box from the Flow Navigator window in the Vivado IDE.
-In this dialog box, you can review power settings and adjust activity for known elements in your design (Figure 3-2).
+You can open the Report Power dialog box from the Flow Navigator window in the Vivado[®] integrated design environment.
+In this dialog box, you can review power settings and adjust activity for known elements in your design as shown in the following figure.